What is a digital nomad and how can you become one

 Digital nomads must have a tax residence where they are taxed, as each country has its own regulations.

-In the case of Spain, the Personal Income Tax Law establishes that those persons who remain in Spanish territory for more than 183 days a year, who have there the basis of their economic activities, or whose spouse or minor children habitually reside in the country, are considered tax residents and must pay taxes in Spain.
+In the case of Spain, the Personal Income Tax law establishes that those people who remain in Spanish territory for more than 183 days a year, who have the base of their economic activities there, or whose spouse or minor children habitually reside in the country, are considered tax residents and must pay taxes in Spain.

-Thus, digital nomads who pay taxes in Spain will have to register with both the tax authorities and the Social Security., y declare the personal income tax and VAT of their professional activity in the country.
+In this way, digital nomads who pay taxes in Spain must register with both the Tax Agency and Social Security, and declare IRPF and VAT on their professional activity in the country.